Claude Connectors Tutorial: Build and Deploy a Connector to Claude

 Step 1: Scaffold the Project

 Name your project and pick any starter resources.
-We are building a new resource from scratch, so the selection does not matter. cd into your project directory.
+We’re building a new resource from scratch, so the selection doesn’t matter. cd into your project directory.

 Create src/resources/ticket/ticket.tsx: